Michael Brame: Early life and education

-Brame was a Fulbright scholar (Netherlands, 1973-1974).
+Brame was a Fulbright scholar (Netherlands, 1973–1974).

 Recursive categorical syntax

-Brame developed an algebraic theory of syntax, recursive categorical syntax, also sometimes called algebraic syntax, as an alternative to transformational-generative grammar.
+Recursive Categorical Syntax (RCS), also known as algebraic syntax, is a linguistic framework that integrates concepts from algebra and category theory to model sentence structure and linguistic relationships.
 It is a type of dependency grammar, and is related to link grammars.
+It views words and phrases as mathematical entities, employing algebraic operations to depict their combinations within sentences.
+Brame's view that "transformations simply do not exist" challenges transformational-generative grammar, advocating for a lexicon-centered perspective.

+By formalizing word connections, algebraic syntax aims to better understand syntax and simplify traditional theories of grammar, stressing the recursive nature of language and the hierarchical arrangement of linguistic elements, as reflected in Brame's assertions that "the lexicon must be elaborated" and "deep structure falls along with the classical transformations once the lexicon is taken seriously."
+This approach is intended to provide a comprehensive and mathematical grasp of sentence formation and linguistic structure.

-Brame formulated an algebra, (technically a non-associative groupoid with inverses) of lexical items (words and phrases), or lexes for short.
-A lex is a string representation of a word or idiomatic phrase together with a notation specifying what other word classes can bond with the string and in which order.
+As Brame emphasized, this approach relies on a non-associative groupoid structure with inverses to represent the interactions of lexical items (words and phrases), or lexes for short.
+A LEX is a lexicon containing string representations of a word or idiomatic phrase together with a notation specifying what other classes of word or phrase can bond with the string.

 Shakespeare's Fingerprints

 In 2002, Brame co-authored with his wife Galina Popova a book titled Shakespeare's Fingerprints.
-Over the next two years, they would publish three more books on the topic.
+Over the next two years, they published three more books on the topic.

 Personal life

 Brame was married to Galina Popova.